manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Sister Rabbits/index.md

 [rating: 260]
 [creation: 2023-08-14T16:00]

-The bunnies are back at Wilson Park! $1 \le N \le 10^5$ bunnies are placed along $N$ burrows, such that each burrow contains exactly $1$ rabbit and $N$ is even.
+$1 \le N \le 10^5$ bunnies are placed along $N$ burrows, such that each burrow contains exactly $1$ rabbit and $N$ is even.
 These burrows are connected by $N - 1$ bidirectional tunnels such that you can reach any burrow from any other burrow.

 Every rabbit has a unique sister rabbit.
 This property is commutative.
 That is if rabbit $a$ is the sister of rabbit $b$, then rabbit $b$ is the sister of rabbit $a$.
 Moreover, no rabbit is the sister of itself.